 Sorting Algorithm of Evil: Zuko is the first antagonist, possessing a single ship and the crew therein in his quest to capture the Avatar.
 He is quickly surpassed by Zhao, a non-disgraced Commander (later Admiral) who eventually gets command of an entire naval fleet and provides the first real test of the Gaang's skills.
-When Azula and her Quirky Miniboss Squad come in the second season, the threat level spiked well beyond the Gaang's ability to handle at that point.
+When Azula and her Quirky Miniboss Squad come in the second season, the threat level spiked well beyond the Gaang's ability to handle at that point seeing the second season end with a major downer ending.
 And then Fire Lord Ozai got involved.

 Spell My Name with an S: No confusion among fans as to how to spell names, but the official spellings often differs significantly from what you might expect based on the pronunciation.
 For example, Mai is in fact named for the Chinese word for beauty, which is "mei"; Ty Lee sounds like Tai Li, Joo Dee probably ought to be Zhu Di, and Iroh is pronounced like Airou would be.

 Sphere of Power: Whenever Aang enters the Avatar State, he bends the air around him to create a bubble of high-speed wind.
 In the finale, he combines this with rings of water, earth, and fire.